 - Click on the Networking tab.

-- Tick the "Send all traffic over VPN connection" option.
+- Click the "All Traffic" drop down and select the "Send all traffic over VPN connection" option.
 It is not necessary to enter a Default Gateway.

 - Click the